yash-analytics/YouTubeClone-Jenkins-Terraform-SonarQube-EKS/README.md

 - Implement a CI/CD pipeline for a YouTube clone application using Jenkins and Terraform, automating testing, building, and deployment processes to enhance productivity and reliability.

 **Sector**:
-- Technology and software development, focusing on DevOps and cloud infrastructure.
+- Software Development

 **Technologies Used**:
 - **Jenkins**: Automates the build and deployment processes.
 - **Terraform**: Manages the infrastructure on AWS.
-Refer to the `main.tf` files in the `./Jenkins-SonarQube-VM` and `./Monitoring-Server` directories.
+Refer to the main.tf files in the [Jenkins-SonarQube-VM](./Jenkins-SonarQube-VM/main.tf) and [Monitoring-Server](./Monitoring-Server/main.tf) directories.
 - **SonarQube**: Ensures code quality through continuous inspection.
 - **Docker**: Used for the containerization of the application.
 - **Prometheus and Grafana**: Monitors the application and infrastructure performance.